Mechanicsburg, Henry County, Indiana

-Mechanicsburg was a village in Fall Creek Township, Henry County, Indiana, 9.75 mile north-west of New Castle and 3.5 mile south and 1 mile west from Middletown.
+Mechanicsburg is an unincorporated village in Fall Creek Township, Henry County, Indiana, 9.75 mile north-west of New Castle and 3.5 mile south and 1 mile west from Middletown.

 Mechanicsburg was laid out and platted in 1858 by members of the Keesling and Alexander families.

 It had been a trading centre for many years beforehand, the first store having been established in 1845 by Thomas Dunning.

 A relatively high number of settlers employed as mechanics caused the name to be selected.

 It was not located on a railroad, unlike the other villages in the County that came about after the advent of the railway, and was instead served by Middletown and various other nearby stations including Honey Creek.

 It once had a wool factory, a grist mill, and a saw mill; but the water levels in Deer Creek that powered them were reduced by drainage and they disappeared from the village.

 Its post office was established by postmaster Thomas B. Keesling, originally from Preble County, Ohio, on 1849-07-14.

 The post office in Mechanicsburg was discontinued in 1907.